 Students explore different activities from those listed in the compulsory Health and Physical Education subject.
-Students experience activities including gymnastics, indoor hockey, futsal, fitness, touch, orienteering, basketball in order to develop their understanding of movement concepts and strategies.
+Students experience activities including indoor invasion games like handball, netball and futsal, fitness, touch, skill acquisition and other team games in order to develop their understanding of movement concepts and strategies.
 There is an emphasis on the commitment required to reach a high level of both skills and fitness.
 Theory topics in this course include fitness components, training methods and training principles to provide a foundation for senior school physical education.